Course: Automotive (Motor Vehicle)

 There will be a variety of assessments throughout the course, the majority of these will be practical and there will be online assignments and online exams.
 All IMI work will be completed on the IMI online ePortfolio system.

-Automotive can lead you to study a HNC/D Engineering course with the University of Suffolk at East Coast College or other universities.
+Automotive can lead you to study a HNC/D or BEng(Hons) Engineering course with the University of Suffolk at East Coast College or other universities.
 Some of our previous students have studied motorsport engineering degrees.

 You can also progress into an apprenticeship or employment in careers such as a main dealer technician, MOT tester, mechanical engineer, motorsport engineer, automotive specialist, service advisor or offshore technician.

-We have a number of ex-students who are working at both independent garages and main dealerships including Robinsons Audi, Lings Honda, Mitchells Renault, John Grose Ford and Kia, Simpsons Skoda and more.
-One is working within the motorsport industry and another is currently setting up his own dyno tuning and mapping business.
+A number of our former students are now working at both independent garages and main dealerships including Robinsons Audi, Lings Honda, Mitchells Renault, John Grose Ford and Kia, Simpsons Skoda and more.